kjblakemore/book3/src/hackathons/business-location/index.md

 ### Conclusion

-Our team collectively has implemented 11 scoring functions.
-Based on the scores, our team recommends location 5 which received 7 out of 11 points.
+Our team collectively implemented 11 scoring functions.
+Based on the scores, our team recommends location 2 or 3 which both scored 7 out of 11 points.
+These locations differ in that location 2 is near elementary schools but also close to late night businesses, whereas location 3 is not near elementary schools nor late night businesses.
+We recommend that the business developer investigate the types of late night businesses near location 2, before making a final decision.